Certified Pre-owned Cars Cost More but Can Also Have Costly Problems and a Damage History

-Just because a car is certified doesn't mean it hasn't been through a major overhaul
+Just because a car is certified doesn't mean it hasn't been through a major overhaul or has other hidden problems

 certified pre-owned Costs more but isn't really better